 On this blog, we talk a lot about air filters.
 And I mean, a LOT.
-It is one of the best and simplest steps that a homeowner can take to care for their heating and cooling system.
+It is one of the best and simplest steps that a homeowner can take to care for their heating and cooling system and a great way to improve indoor air quality.
 And, because it’s so easy and so routine, it’s also one of the most overlooked steps in maintaining your system.
 A system that has air filters changed consistently can run much longer AND much more efficiently than those that aren’t, and with the low amount of effort and expense needed to perform this, why wouldn’t any homeowner make the effort to ensure that this is done?

 This does, however, raise at least one question our technicians get when visiting homeowners in Rolesville, Raleigh, and Wake Forest – what type of air filter should I get?
 This, of course, will vary from home to home, business to business, and will ultimately come down to the discretion of the homeowner, but there are differences that you should be aware of.
 Please read on to get the lowdown on air filters.

 One quick item to address first, however – we will be talking about MERV ratings.
 If you’ve never heard of these ratings before, you’re not alone.
 MERV stands for Minimum Efficiency Reporting Value and is a way of rating how much dust, dirt, and airborne particles a filter can trap.
 A low score doesn’t catch much, while higher scores will prevent more particles from passing through.
 Now, moving on…

 Flat-Paneled Fiberglass Filters.
 These are the most basic disposable air filters around.
 Acting much like a window screen, these flat filters come with a relatively low MERV score, but also are quite inexpensive.
 If you’re unconcerned about air quality and want the most bang for your buck, this might be the top option.